 W I T N E S S E T H:

-WHEREAS, Cargill Incorporated, Cargill Energy Trading Canada, Inc., Cargill International S.A.
-Geneva Branch, and Cargill International S.A.
-(Singapore Branch) (collectively “Counterparty”) have agreed to sell or exchange natural gas or other petroleum products pursuant to contract(s) and/or division order(s) (the “Purchases”) to Enron North America Corp., Enron Canada Corp., Enron Gas Liquids, Inc., Enron Liquid Fuels, Inc., Enron Reserve Acquisition Corp., Enron Capital & Trade Resources International Corp., Houston Pipe Line Company and EOTT Energy Operating Limited Partnership (collectively “Company”); and
+WHEREAS, Cargill Incorporated, Cargill Energy Trading Canada, Inc., Cargill International S.A. - Geneva Branch, and Cargill International S.A. - Singapore Branch (collectively “Counterparty”) have agreed to enter into transactions for the purchase, sale and/or exchange of natural gas or other petroleum products pursuant to contract(s) and/or division order(s) (the “Agreements”) with Enron North America Corp., Enron Canada Corp., Enron Gas Liquids, Inc., Enron Liquid Fuels, Inc., Enron Reserve Acquisition Corp., Enron Capital & Trade Resources International Corp., Houston Pipe Line Company and EOTT Energy Operating Limited Partnership (collectively “Company”); and

-WHEREAS, Guarantor will directly or indirectly benefit from the Purchases.
+WHEREAS, Guarantor will directly or indirectly benefit from the Agreements.

-NOW THEREFORE, in consideration of Counterparty entering into the Purchases, Guarantor hereby covenants and agrees as follows:
+NOW THEREFORE, in consideration of Counterparty entering into the Agreements, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Company to Counterparty in accordance with the Purchases, together with reasonable attorneys’ fees (and other reasonable out-of-pocket costs and expenses) of Counterparty incurred in the enforcement or collection of amounts due and payable under this Guaranty (the "Obligations").
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Company to Counterparty, its successors and assigns, in accordance with the Agreements, together with reasonable attorneys’ fees (and other reasonable out-of-pocket costs and expenses) of Counterparty incurred in the enforcement or collection of amounts due and payable under this Guaranty (the "Obligations").
 To the extent that Company shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
 This Guaranty shall constitute a guarantee of payment and not collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Except to the extent specifically provided in the Purchases, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages or costs.
+(a) Except to the extent specifically provided in the Agreements, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages or costs.

-(b) The aggregate amount covered by this Guaranty shall not exceed Twenty Million U.S. Dollars ($20,000,000.00).
+(b) The aggregate amount covered by this Guaranty shall not exceed Twenty Million U.S. Dollars ($20,000,000.00), together with reasonable attorney fees (and other reasonable out-of-pocket costs and expenses) of Counterparty incurred in the enforcement of this Guaranty.

 2. DEMANDS AND NOTICE.
 If Company fails or refuses to pay any Obligations when due, Counterparty shall have the right to make a demand upon Guarantor (hereinafter referred to as a "Payment Demand").
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Company has failed to pay and an explanation of why such payment is due, with a statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that it must pay the Obligations.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Company or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.